04 — SOJOURNER BROTHER · SINGAPORE · APRIL 2022 · 3-WEEK MVP

 WHAT I DID

-Defined three design principles — mutuality, transparency, and low friction — and applied them explicitly at every decision point, not as retrospective labels.
+Defined three design principles — mutuality, transparency, low friction — and applied them explicitly at every decision point, not as retrospective labels.

 Discover